A Dangerous Maid (Boardwalk Empire): Plot

 Nucky reaches out to various sources for help in fighting the legal charges against him.
 To his dismay, many that he formerly did favours for are now turning a blind eye to his predicament.
 Capone visits Atlantic City to end Torrio's bootlegging arrangements with Nucky.
 Irishman Owen Sleater offers his services to Nucky.
 Richard Harrow is on a job for Jimmy, selling alcohol to one of Nucky's clients.
 Sleater informs the client that Harrow doesn't work for Nucky, and engages in a fight with Harrow's men.
 After a brief standoff, both men withdraw.

-Nucky publicly confronts Jimmy and the Commodore with an open declaration of war.
+Nucky dines at Babette's with Margaret, Mayor Edward L. Bader, and his wife.
+As he attempts to order lobster, he is informed that the restaurant is out of it, right as he notices the Commodore about to take a bite of one.
+He walks over to the Commodore's and Jimmy's table, loudly spills the lobster on the floor, and publicly confronts Jimmy and the Commodore with an open declaration of war as they dine with the Governor of New Jersey, Edward I. Edwards.
+Later, when talking with Angela at home, Jimmy is shown to have been unnerved by the encounter.

-Rothstein talks with Joe Masseria, a local Mafia don, over a dispute with Luciano and Lansky, which is largely based on the deaths of two of Masseria's nephews- the two men Jimmy killed while visiting Rothstein.
+Rothstein talks with Joe Masseria, a local Mafia don, over a dispute with Luciano and Lansky, which is largely based on the deaths of two of Masseria's nephews - the two men Jimmy killed while visiting Rothstein.
 Rothstein orders his men to pay compensation to Masseria.

 An increasingly bored, depressed and pregnant Lucy contemplates throwing herself down the stairs after Van Alden forbids her to try out for an upcoming musical.
 Later, Van Alden sends her a record player and this noticeably lifts her spirits.

 Margaret receives word that her estranged family from Ireland are now living in America.
 She unsuccessfully attempts to contact one of them.
 Margaret becomes friendly with her maid.
 But when her maid claims to know that Margaret is really 'Peggy Rohan', Margaret coldly disengages from the conversation.